8 – The Essential Bruce Springsteen: 3 CD Limited Edition

 In 1985, the first Bruce Springsteen box set was released.
-The Live 1975-85 box set had a significant impact on the growth of a new new format called the CD.
-However many years passed before Springsteen would release another box set, as the artist focused all of his attention on recording new materiel and maintaining what he believed was artistic integrity and growth.
+The Live 1975-85 box set had a significant impact on the growth of a new format called the CD.
+However many years passed before Springsteen would release another box set, as the artist focused all of his attention on recording new material and maintaining what he believed was artistic integrity and growth.
 For a while there always seemed to be a sort of “Don’t Look Back,” mentality to Springsteen’s career choices.

 Some of Springsteen’s great box sets have focused on expanded additions of individual albums.
 These releases have been cherished by Springsteen fans as they have presented both audio and video presentations of material from each albums appropriate time periods in a context that clearly presented his frame of mind during those album releases.There are also various other sets that we felt were great additions to the Bruce Springsteen catalog and great presentations of one of rock and roll’s most cherished artists.

 The smallest set in our Best Bruce Springsteen Box Sets list was released on October 3, 2006.
 The set contains one audio CD and one video DVD.
 The CD contained 18 songs including three that were not on the original CD release.
 The American Land Edition also contained a DVD featuring a 40 minute behind the scenes documentary and four live performances.
 Springsteen’s venture into American folk music was a daring career side step that proved once again how commercial success always took a back seat to artistic integrity, creativity and growth.